triplepoint/web_development_vm_how_to/docs/php_nginx_vm.md

-# Build a Development Virtual Machine
+# How To Build a Web Server Virtual Machine
 ## Introduction
-The goal here is to build a development virtual machine that can support PHP web development.
+The goal here is to build a virtual machine that can act as both a local development environment and a production server.
 While I'm aiming to keep this generally useful to anyone doing PHP web development, there are places where I install tools or make configuration choices that specifically support my projects.
 Be aware that there will need to be some improvization on your part if you want this guide to work for you.

-The basic features of this development environment are:
+The basic features of this environment are:

 - [Minimal Ubuntu 12.04 "Precise" Server][ubuntu_minimal] as a [VirtualBox] guest
-    - [Windows 7][win7] Host (but don't let that turn you away in disgust, it matters very little and these instructions are useful for other host OSes)
     - Shared directory between the host and guest for code development
     - Firewall configured with [UFW]
 - [PHP 5.4 stable][php], compiled from source